 - GIAC performance chip – This chip was to support the changes the K04 brought to the car.
 GIAC /70k

 - Neuspeed 5bar Fuel Pressure Regulator – Neuspeed just modified the stock 4Bar Fuel Pressure regulator/70k

-- APR R1 Diverter Valve – Before the R1 I also have had a 710n and a knock off of the Forge 007.
-The knock off was junk, and replaced it with the 710n a stock part at the dealer made for a different car.
+- APR R1 Diverter Valve – Before the R1 I also had a 710n and a knock off of the Forge 007.
+The knock off was junk and replaced it with the 710n a stock part at the dealer made for a different car.
 It had a stronger spring that the stock for the A4 so it worked well with the K04. fake007/55k 710n/65k APR R1/105k.
 I eventually gave this part to my friend who ran it on his Jetta for a long time.

 - Borla Cat back Exhaust – This exhaust had a great note to it and was completely stainless steel with 2.5″ pipe all the way to the cat.
 Borla/65k